 2013 update - a few recent cases:

-- Group Administrator - refused permission to work from home (which she needed as the office moved to somewhere which meant she couldn't collect and deliver her son to the nursery in time) refused on the basis of a blanket ban on home working - case won after full tribunal hearing.
-We got into the law reports over that case.
+• Group Administrator - refused permission to work from home (which she needed as the office moved to somewhere which meant she couldn't collect and deliver her son to the nursery in time) refused on the basis of a blanket ban on home working - case won after full tribunal hearing.
+This case was reported in the law reports.

 Redundancy during maternity leave